Weak Signal Inclusion Under Sparsity and Dependence: Method and Theory

 and, for any smaller set of variables associated with threshold $\tilde{t} > \hat{t}(\beta)$,

 for arbitrarily small constant $\delta>0$. \end{theorem}

-\autoref{thm:FNPcontrol} shows efficiency of the dual control method in selecting the smallest subset of variables to achieve FNP control at the $\beta$ level.
-In other words, the method does not incur unnecessary false positives to achieve the FNP control level.
-The condition on signal intensity ($A_j$) specifies the joint effect of covariance dependence and signal sparsity on the dual control method.
-Recall $\mu_{min} = \min\{\mu_1, \mu_2\}$, where $\mu_1$ only relies on signal sparsity ($\gamma$), and $\mu_2$ replies on both signal sparsity ($\gamma$) and covariance dependence ($\eta$).
-The condition says that the difficulty of dual control increases as dependence gets stronger, but only to a certain degree that depends on the signal sparsity.
+\autoref{thm:FNPcontrol} shows efficiency of the new method in selecting the smallest subset of variables to achieve FNP control at the $\beta$ level.
+In other words, the method also controls unnecessary false positives to achieve the user-specified FNP control.
+The condition on $A_{min}$ explicates the joint effect of signal intensity, signal sparsity, and covariance dependence on the dual control method.

-The parameterization of covariance dependence through $\eta$ allows us to present the signal intensity condition using a phase diagram similar to \autoref{fig:phase}.
-More specifically, let $\min_{j \in I_1} A_j = \sqrt{2 r \log p}$, $r > 0$.
-The condition on $A_j$ in \autoref{thm:FNPcontrol} can be transformed to $r > \min\{\gamma, ~2\gamma - \eta\}$ and demonstrated in a two-dimensional phase diagram with $\gamma$ as the x axis and $r$ as the y axis.
+The calibration of covariance dependence through $\eta$ and the results in Theorem \ref{thm:FNPcontrol} allow us to present a new phase diagram illustrating the performance of the dual control method.
+More specifically, let $A_{min} = \sqrt{2 r \log p}$, $r > 0$.
+The condition on $A_{min}$ in \autoref{thm:FNPcontrol} can be transformed to $r > \min\{\gamma, ~2\gamma - \eta\}$ and demonstrated in a two-dimensional phase diagram with $\gamma$ as the x axis and $r$ as the y axis.
 The lower bound $\min\{\gamma, ~2\gamma - \eta\}$ is illustrated in \autoref{fig:phase_fnp} by the red solid line that moves with the dependence parameter $\eta$.
 Signals in the area above the red solid line can be efficiently retained by the dual control method at a pre-specified level.
-Recall \autoref{fig:phase}, which implies that under independence, signals in the region between the two dashed lines are only detectable for their existence but not identifiable at individual levels.
-The special case of our results under independence ($\eta =1$) shows that many of the unidentifiable signals can be efficiently retained by the new method.
+Recall \autoref{fig:phase}, which shows that under independence, signals in the region between the two dashed lines are only detectable for their existence but not classifiable.
+Our result in the special case of independence ($\eta =1$) shows that many of such weak signals can be efficiently retained by the new method.